About the degree programme

 • You can choose to study abroad in Year 3.

-• We have state-of-the-art research equipment and excellent facilities, including a specialised building in the city centre with sports biomechanics and exercise physiology labs.
+• We have state-of-the-art research equipment and excellent facilities, including a specialised building in the city centre with sports labs and other exciting learning spaces.

 Find your entry requirements